How to start a mentoring program

 “Women’s Leaders Mentoring aims to create a pipeline of female leaders by providing women with tools and opportunities to accelerate their careers through career planning, enriched work experience, and visibility opportunities with leadership.”

 Example #2: Using Women’s Leaders Mentoring, here is a bad example of a purpose statement:

 “Women’s Leaders Mentoring aims to meet learning objectives set for engaging female talent within the organization.”

-Unlike the first example of a purpose statement, the second example is too vague about the goals and uses jargon and a broad statement to capture a goal that should be specific and results oriented.
-Ultimately, it tells us nothing other than your target group is women.
+Unlike the first example of a purpose statement, the second example is too vague about the goals and uses jargon and a broad statement to capture a goal that should be specific and results-oriented.
+Ultimately, it tells us nothing other than that your target group is women.

 Design Element #2: Population

 The second design element you must consider is who you want your target employee population to be.
 The way you configure and set up your eligibility criteria can change depending on who your mentees and mentors will be, so it is critical that you have a central audience in mind when you formulate your plans.
 This will help guide some subsequent decisions you have to make.
 To help you identify your core audience, answer the following questions: